About the Photo

 Mt.
 Semeru is one of the most active volcanoes on the island of Java in Indonesia.
 This picture was taken in 2003, just before I went digital.
 I was shooting a Mamiya RZ 67 medium format camera, and I was in the middle of changing the roll of film when the mountain emitted a large plume of smoke.
 The winds were ferocious that morning, and when I was ready to shoot again the column of smoke had been carried off to the side.
 I was very disappointed that I had missed what I thought was the best shot – the smoke coming out of the top of the peak — but after I got the film back from the lab two weeks later I thought the image was especially unique.
 The sunrise that morning was spectacular, and this turned out to be my favorite image from the trip.

 About the Photographer

-You can see more of Tony’s work at www.tonysweet.com where you should also check out his blog.
+You can see more of his work at his Web site.